KD-33/ai-news-brief-astro/README.md

 ## Personally chosen revision

-I retained category filters and browser-saved bookmarks even though the assignment permits deferring them until Week 3.
+I retained category filters and browser-saved bookmarks through recommendation of ChatGPT even though the assignment permits deferring them until Week 3.
 The filters help a reader narrow a six-story edition by topic, and the bookmarks let a reader mark stories to revisit.
 I kept this interactivity in a small plain browser script rather than adding React to the Astro project.
 I verified that the Policy filter displays one story and that selecting a bookmark changes its pressed state and saves its ID in `localStorage`.

 ## Verification evidence